chinenual/synergize/docs/tuning.md

 * If `Use Standard Tuning` is unselected, the you must specify an alternate tuning via an SCM file.

    * If your scale has 12 notes, it is possible to use the standard keyboard layout and specify the reference note and frequency as above.
-Check `Use Standard Keyboard Mapping.
+Check `Use Standard Keyboard Mapping`.

    * If your scale has more or fewer than 12 notes, you will probably want to specify how the scale is mapped the the keyboard with a KBM file (you can skip notes in the scale and/or map some